Mechanistic Interpretability as Statistical Estimation: A Variance Analysis

-As AI systems are increasingly deployed in real-world applications, the need for robust interpretability methods becomes more urgent.
+As AI systems are increasingly deployed in real-world applications, the need for robust interpretability methods has become more urgent.
 Understanding the internal mechanisms of these models is critical not only for diagnosing failures and improving robustness \citep{BARREDOARRIETA202082}, but also for complying with emerging legal frameworks that mandate explainability \citep{10.1007/978-3-031-80122-8_8}.

-Mechanistic Interpretability (MI) has emerged as a promising research direction aiming to reverse-engineer the specific algorithms learned by deep neural networks \citep{olah2018the}.
-A central approach in MI involves identifying functional sub-networks called ``circuits'' that are responsible for particular capabilities \citep{olah2020zoom, elhage2021mathematical}.
-These circuits are typically identified through interventions on the computational graph: setting the network in counterfactual states and measuring the effect of components on outputs \citep{NEURIPS2020_92650b2e, monea2024glitchmatrixlocatingdetecting,hanna2024have, syed2023attributionpatchingoutperformsautomated}.
-The long-term vision of MI is to become a fully-fledged scientific discipline that studies trained models using scientific discovery tools similar to those of the natural sciences \citep{cammarata2020thread, lindsey2025biology}.
+Mechanistic Interpretability (MI) is a promising research direction aiming to reverse-engineer the algorithms learned by deep neural networks \citep{olah2018the}.
+A central approach in MI involves identifying ``circuits'', functional sub-networks that are responsible for particular capabilities \citep{olah2020zoom, elhage2021mathematical}.
+These are typically identified by relying on the framework of causal mediation analyses (CMA)~\citep{10.5555/2074022.2074073, 10.1093/ije/dyw277}.
+CMA consists of intervening on the computational graph, setting the network in counterfactual states and measuring the effect of components on outputs \citep{NEURIPS2020_92650b2e, monea2024glitchmatrixlocatingdetecting,hanna2024have, syed2023attributionpatchingoutperformsautomated}.
+In practice, MI relies on fast approximation of CMA to scale the estimation of causal importance scores to larger models, e.g., attribution patching (EAP; \citealp{syed2023attribution}) with integrated gradients (EAP-IG; \citealp{hanna2024have}).
+The causal importance scores are then aggregated over a dataset of inputs representative of the target behavior and discrete heuristics are applied to extract a \textit{causally important} circuit.
+The long-term vision of MI is to evolve into a rigorous science, employing discovery tools similar to those of the natural sciences \citep{cammarata2020thread, lindsey2025biology}.

-However, MI currently faces foundational challenges that limit its scientific rigor.
-Interpretability methods may produce valid explanations in random, untrained networks.
-For instance, feature attribution methods generate similar saliency maps for random and trained models \citep{10.5555/3327546.3327621}, sparse autoencoders can extract plausible ``explanations'' from random weights \citep{heap2025sparseautoencodersinterpretrandomly}, and incompatible circuits can even be discovered in networks with random behavior \citep{meloux2025everything}.
-This highlights a non-identifiability problem: multiple incompatible explanations may satisfy current MI criteria \cite{meloux2025everything}, creating generalizability issues in MI explanations.
-For instance, circuits discovered in one setting often fail to transfer to others \citep{wang2023interpretability}.